AgentOps-AI/tokencost/README.md

 ## Overview

-TokenCost is a specialized tool designed for calculating the token count and associated cost of strings and messages used in Large Language Models (LLMs).
-This utility is particularly useful for developers and researchers working with language models, enabling them to estimate the computational resources required for processing various inputs.
+TokenCost is a specialized tool designed for calculating the token count and associated U.S. dollar cost of strings and messages used in Large Language Models (LLMs).
+This utility is particularly useful for developers and researchers working with language models, enabling them to estimate the computational resources required for processing various inputs and their returned outputs.

 ## Features